 The communication also underlies the biunivocal relationship between biotechnology and bioeconomy: biotechnology is an enabler for the bioeconomy but at the same time, it depends on the bioeconomy for a wider range of inputs.
 This calls for an adjustment of the EU policy on bioeconomy in order to strengthen the links to biotechnology.

 The EU has a vibrant biotechnology sector, but there is a need to act in order to construct a supportive environment for its growth.
-There are currently several challenges to be addressed in order to build this supportive setting for the growth of the biotechnology sector in the EU.
-Among these challenges there are:
+There are currently several challenges to be addressed in order to build this supportive setting for the growth of the biotechnology sector in the EU, namely:

 boosting the transfer from research laboratories to the market;